front-end-foundations/FlexNav/README.md

 This could be a tricky bug to resolve.

 We can set the hash to a default value when the page loads.
-Try the following in the browser's location bar:
+Try the following in the browser's console:

 ```js
 window.location.hash = "foobar"